How to Dress in Morocco as a Tourist – What Actually Works

 Beaches, Desert & Resorts: What to Wear in Morocco

-Beaches, desert camps, and resorts in Morocco have a very different atmosphere from cities and villages.
-What you wear in these places is much more relaxed, and tourists usually feel comfortable dressing the way they would in other beach or holiday destinations.
+Beaches, desert camps, and resorts in Morocco have a different atmosphere from cities and villages.
+What you wear in these places is more relaxed, and tourists usually feel comfortable dressing the way they would in other beach or holiday destinations.

 Most travelers understand this naturally once they arrive.
 The key is simple: dress for the place you are in.
-Beaches and resorts are relaxed, deserts are practical, and cities and villages need a bit more awareness.
+Beaches and resorts are relaxed, deserts are practical, and cities and villages need a little more awareness.

-What NOT to Wear in Morocco
+What Not to Wear in Morocco

 Morocco is not strict about clothing, but some choices simply make your day harder than it needs to be.
-Avoiding them helps you feel more comfortable and attracts less unwanted attention.

 FAQ: Dressing in Morocco as a Tourist